e10v/tea-tasting/README.md

 - `use_t`: Indicates to use the Student’s t-distribution (`True`) or the Normal distribution (`False`) when computing p-value and confidence interval.
 Default is `True`.
 - `equal_var`: Not used if `use_t` is `False`.
 If `True`, perform a standard independent Student's t-test that assumes equal population variances.
 If `False`, perform Welch’s t-test, which does not assume equal population variance.
 Default is `False`.

+The `alternative` parameter defines the alternative hypothesis.
+The following options are available:

+- `"two-sided"` (default): The means of the distributions underlying the samples are unequal.
+- `"less"`: The mean of the distribution underlying the first sample is less than the mean of the distribution underlying the second sample.
+- `"greater"`: The mean of the distribution underlying the first sample is greater than the mean of the distribution underlying the second sample.

 The `confidence_level` parameter defines a confidence level for the computed confidence interval.

 ### Ratio metrics